slevithan/oniguruma-to-es/README.md

 ): RegexAst;
 ```

-`regex`'s syntax and behavior is a strict superset of native JavaScript, so the AST is very close to representing native ESNext JavaScript `RegExp` but with some added features (atomic groups, possessive quantifiers, recursion).
+`regex`'s syntax and behavior is a strict superset of native JavaScript, so the AST is very close to representing native ESNext `RegExp` but with some added features (atomic groups, possessive quantifiers, recursion).
 The `regex` AST doesn't use some of `regex`'s extended features like flag `x` or subroutines because they follow PCRE behavior and work somewhat differently than in Oniguruma.
 The AST represents what's needed to precisely reproduce the Oniguruma behavior using `regex`.

 ## 🔩 Options